From the installation of an HVAC system to the build of the mobile home itself some things defer from conventional home.

 This ability to crawl underneath a mobile and run refrigeration lines or duct work make them easy for installs.

 Build quality also must be taken into account.
-An older mobile will not contain air as well as a newer model.
+An older mobile will not hold air as well as a newer model.
 The same with size as a double wide needs more capacity than a single wide.

 The climate the mobile is located in is important as well since someone who lives in a humid environment will have a different need than someone in a dry hot environment.